-Chapter I. On the manner of living of a virtuous Woman, and of her behav during the absence of her Husband.
-On the conduct of the eldest Wife towards the other Wives of h

-II. husband, and of the younger Wife towards the elder ones.
-Also conduct of a Virgin Widow re-married; of a Wife disliked by he Husband; of the Women in the King's Harem; and of a Husbanc has more than one Wife.
+Chapter I. On the manner of living of a virtuous Woman, and of her behaviour during the absence of her Husband.
+"II.
+On the conduct of the eldest Wife towards the other Wives of her husband, and of the younger Wife towards the elder ones.
+Also on the conduct of a Virgin Widow re-married; of a Wife disliked by her Husband; of the Women in the King's Harem; and of a Husband who has more than one Wife.

-PART V.
+PART V